Rules & Regulations

 Where to Get a Permit In Chicago

-Dog Friendly Area Permit Applications are available at participating veterinarian offices.
+Dog Friendly Area Permit Applications are available at participating veterinarian offices (see link to list below).
 The Chicago Park District, with the cooperation of the Chicago Veterinary Medical Association, developed a process for distributing permits for our Dog Friendly Areas (DFAs).
 Permits are available at the offices of participating veterinarians for a cost of $10 per dog.